 o That to the best of its knowledge, there is nothing to prevent the Bidder from supplying the products and/or services of the Manufacturer in accordance with the terms and conditions of the Tender for the entire duration of the Specific Invitation period, including the optional periods.

-o Provide full support to the Bidder in Israel, to supply to the Bidder with products and services needed to fulfill the Tender, including providing support of skilled and experienced personnel, spare parts, software updates and continuous Warranty for the products and services manufactured by it, and establishing an escalation process from the Bidder to it, for the entire Specific Invitation period, including the optional periods.
+o Provide full support to the Bidder in Israel, to supply the Bidder with products and services needed to fulfill the Tender, including providing support of skilled and experienced personnel, spare parts, software updates, and continuous Warranty for the products and services manufactured by it, and establishing an escalation process from the Bidder to it, for the entire Specific Invitation period, including the optional periods.

 o Do all in its power to provide continuous warranty for the products and services manufactured by it, inter alia by cooperating with the transfer of sales and warranty for the products and/or services to another supplier which shall be determined by the IGPA, including in the event that the Bidder or the Manufacturer shall not be able to continue to supply the products and/or services.

-o Immediately inform the Bidder and the IGPA about products and services which are at the end of production, sale or service and support cycle (End Of Life, End Of Sale or End Of Support).
+o Immediately inform the Bidder and the IGPA about products and services that are at the end of production, sale, or service and support cycle (End Of Life, End Of Sale, or End Of Support).

 o Not to publish any information regarding the Bidder's win with respect to any specific Invitation published as part of this Tender.